 For example, if the Front GAWR is 6,000 lbs., there should be no more than 3,000 lbs. on each tire.
 (If the left side weighs 3,100 lbs. and the right side weighs 2,700 lbs., at least 100 lbs. of the load should be shifted from the left side to the right side.)
 The GVWR is listed on the Vehicle Certification Label.
 (See page 0-3).

 The total combined weight allowed for the vehicle, including trailer towing load weight, is known as the Gross Combined Weight Rating (GCWR).
-If trailer towing is not recommended, the GCWR will equal the GVWR.

 NOTE: We recommend that you dump all holding tanks before traveling to avoid carrying unnecessary weight.